-The Erie Insurance Group has spent approximately \$165.0 million on the technology effort through the second quarter of 2004.
-In addition to this amount, \$3.7 million has been committed for computer and equipment leases.
+The Erie Insurance Group has incurred approximately \$171.2 million on the technology effort through the third quarter of 2004.
+In addition to this amount, \$2.0 million has been committed for computer and equipment leases.
 Target delivery dates originally established in 2002 have generally not been met as management has devoted increased effort to quality assurance efforts to ensure that the rollout creates only minimal business disruption.
-Revised target dates and program costs continue to be developed and are expected to exceed original target delivery dates and costs.
+Revised target dates and program costs continue to be developed and will extend beyond originally estimated target delivery dates and exceed costs.